piotrl/understand-full-text-search/README.md

 #### Why just not RegEx?

-* Regex is good to find only simple, finite languages
+* Regexp is good to find only simple, finite languages
 * Helpless for grammar
 * Slow
 * Lots of pitfalls even for simple languages like HTML